Tarocchi, Gli Arcani Maggiori

 Card Titles in Italian with Roman Numerals

-Text Card: Italian (an Additional Card has Italian & English Major Arcana Titles)
+Text Card: Additional Card has Italian & English Major Arcana Titles

 Card Back Design: Reversible

-Artist's Background: Daniela Rinaldi works professionally as a restorer of ancient artwork.
+About the Artist Daniela Rinaldi: Daniela Rinaldi works professionally as a restorer of ancient artwork.
 But ever since her early days of art school, she has enjoyed modeling clay and creating sculptures both figuratively and conceptually.
 In order to pursue her professional career she found it necessary for a time to put aside her personal creative pursuits.
 Fortunately though, for several years now she has attended an ongoing pottery class, which served as a meeting ground for many different sensibilities.
 This entirely feminine environment, gave her the space to find her own unique style and to regain her passion for working in ceramics and pottery.
 She finds this type of activity to be a deeply meditative exercise.
-A few of her other sculptures are presented on both sides of this write-up to give a sense of her versatility and style.
+A few of her other sculptures are presented in this write-up to give a sense of her versatility and style.

-*Note - We met Daniela Rinaldi during the Tarot Museum Garden Party when we visited for the 2nd annual Tarot Art & History Tour organized by Arnell Ando, Michael McAteer, along with our guide, Morena Poltronieri; director of Museo dei Tarocchi and friend of the artist of this deck.
+*Note - We met Ms. Rinaldi during the Tarot Museum Garden Party when we visited for the 2nd annual Tarot Art & History Tour organized by Arnell Ando, Michael McAteer, along with our guide, Morena Poltronieri; director of Museo dei Tarocchi and close friend of the artist of this deck.

 Tarocchi, Gli Arcani Maggiori